kennyy6/BDOWeightWatch/README.md

 - [X] Set time when it scans (possible user input)
   - Note that its manually inputed through Python console, will implement where you can do it via telegram
 - [ ] Graphical interface and a way for user to input their telegram api
+- [ ] Separate the telegram logic vs the bdo logic

 **Please note that it only works when the game is visible to the screen.
 In addition, credentials.py will not be provided dude to privacy,